 What made you pick this career path and what motivated you to become a sex therapist?

 ‘I always had an interest in psychology—and sex—for that matter, and after working for 15 years as a journalist, I knew it was time to make a career change.
 I didn’t have a well-defined idea of a therapeutic speciality right away, so started by getting a Master’s in Clinical Psychology.
 During that time in graduate school, I started my clinical career as an intern working with survivors of sexual abuse and assault, and after several years I realized I was competent in treating trauma, but lacked information and therapeutic strategies for addressing sexuality.
 It became clear that a mind/body-based approach with a focus on sexual health was necessary for the type of work I wanted to do.
 I also recognized what a critical role the body plays in these types of abuses, so it felt remiss for me not to encourage the body to heal as I supported the survivor’s mental healing process.
 Of course, sexual trauma leaves an enormous scar on survivors’ personal and relational sexual health, so I needed to understand how to treat sexuality effectively and in solidarity with emotional and somatic wellness.
-This lead me to pursue a PhD in Somatic Psychology (body psychology) and a certification in sex therapy.
+This leads me to pursue a PhD in Somatic Psychology (body psychology) and a certification in sex therapy.

 How does a sex therapist help clients with problems?